 Also known as the Swiss Cheese Plant.
-Monsteras are native to the tropical forests of Mexico and South America.
+Monty the Monstera Deliciosa is native to the tropical forests of Mexico and South America.

 The Monstera is from a humid climate and will appreciate moisture on his leaves.
 To replicate the Monsteras natural habitat you can mist his foliage every 2-3 days or place him in a bathroom.
 Find out how you can increase your houseplants humidity here